Educational Trusts

 - Financial support for students attending Smallpeice Trust residential courses.
 The Smallpeice Trust provides exciting programmes for students interested in STEM subjects www.smallpeicetrust.org.uk/

-If you want to know more then talk to Miss Megan Game, STEM Coordinator mgame@thurstoncollege.org or contact David Marriott, WEVT Trustee at vinten@vintentrust.org.uk.
+If you want to know more then talk to Mrs Chilton, STEM Coordinator (mchilton@thurstoncollege.org) or contact David Marriott, WEVT Trustee at vinten@vintentrust.org.uk.

 Website: www.vintentrust.org.uk/